-If you have ever left fruit on the kitchen counter a little longer than you should have or left beer, wine, or open beverage bottles sitting for more than a day.
+Have you ever left fruit on the kitchen counter a little longer than you should have or left beer, wine, or open beverage bottles sitting for more than a day?
 If you have, then you have probably experienced the seemingly magical appearance of fruit flies.
 Coming out of nowhere they create health and sanitation issues besides just being a pain.
 Not to worry.
 With a little knowledge, it is possible to rid your home of these pests.
-So, without further ado, here is everything you might want to know about fruit flies and few things you will probably wish you hadn’t learned.
+So, without further ado, here is everything you might want to know about fruit flies and a few things you will probably wish you hadn’t learned.

 Fruit Flies, Drosophila melanogaster, were originally native only to Africa though now they are one of the most common pests found in the world.
 Highly adaptable, they have found their way to every continent on the planet including Antarctica, and thanks to the prevalence of international trade can even be found on some of the smallest islands in remote areas of the South Pacific.

 To a great extent, the fruit fly’s adaptability is due to their exceptionally short life span and high reproduction rate.
 In a strange twist of fate, these same traits, which make them such a nuisance to homeowners and businesses, also make them highly prized in the scientific community.
-Six Noble Peace Prize recipience have used Drosophila in their award-winning research.
+Six Noble Peace Prize recipience has used Drosophila in their award-winning research.
 They are a mainstay subject used in the study of life history, evolution, microbial pathogenesis, physiology, and genetics.

 What are Fruit Flies?